 We very rarely cancel our performances but if we must, we’ll change your ticket for free for a performance on another night.
 If this option isn’t available or doesn’t work for you, we’ll offer you a full refund so that you can return another time.

 The theatre doesn’t just open for showtime!
-Please come in and have a look around or just relax with a coffee if you’d like (well, not RIGHT now, see above).
+Please come in and have a look around or just relax with a coffee if you’d like.

 Our usual opening hours are:

-The building’s closed on Sundays unless there’s a film or show that day.
+The building’s closed at the weekend unless there’s a film or show on.

 On nights when a show or film is playing, our Welcome team will be available for any Box Office enquiries until 15 minutes after the performance starts.